SquadcastHub/Squadcast-Webhook-Connectors/README.md

 > URL : https://Server-IP-Address:5000/squadcast/connector/update-escalation/rapid7

 Request Headers :-
 * Rapid7 InsightIDR URL supports Reassigning of an incident based on the Priority.
-In the headers, just add "region", "x-refresh-token", "reassignId" & "reassignType" and their proper values.
+In the headers, just add "region", "x-refresh-token", "x-api-key", "reassignId" & "reassignType" and their proper values.
 Eg. :
 ![image](assets/rapid7-insightidr.png)

 * Tip : To get you own "x-api-key", go to Settings > API Keys > User Key > New User Key